 I'm not very young, but I'm not very old.
 I read too little and I write too infrequently.
 I speak too quietly and I listen far too much.
 A perfectionist defeated by his lack of perfection often sits and watches the passage of time.
 I'm not even a person who can be productive without distraction, only with company of friends.
 Routines help me thrive because of their regularity but only when they are simple.
 Hiking is one of my favourite activities not because of a sense of achievement, but I enjoy doing the same thing for ten hours or more.
 I think I could do the same menial task for the rest of my life because repetition doesn't bore me, but I'm supposed to aim for something higher.
-Something with more prestige; and certainly better pay.
+Something with more prestige.
+I'd like to find a deep sense of purpose one day, perhaps doing something great yet small.

 Computers and music are the two things that interest me the most, but my half-hearted attitude tends to leave potential on the drawing board.
 I can read and understand many programming languages but I wouldn't consider myself a programmer because when left alone my intuition only takes me so far.
 I understand a lot about electronics but I couldn't manage to solder anything for myself.
 I can build computers, understand how the components work, connect them to networks and understand how they work, install software and understand how it works, but when thrown outside of the sandbox I don't consider myself to have much to offer.
 Still, if you'd like to learn anything about IT, ask me.
 I could talk about it for hours because I tend to be interested in any subject; I just can't make much for myself.